zianwang-xjtu-polyu/Data-for-dual-timescale-optical-tracking/README.md

 ## Data Description

-The uploaded files include the original measurement data used in the manuscript.
+The uploaded files include the original experimental data used in the manuscript.

 ## File Organization